VeronicaG24/Assignment3_ARP/README.md

 - The `compile.sh` and `run.sh` to copile and run the project.
 - The `install.md` with the instruction for installing the necessary for running the code.
 - The `logFile.log` file cointains what is hapening during the execution.
+- The `userGuide.txt` file contains the instruction of how to use the interface.

 ## How to run
 To run the program it is necessary to download the repository: